 Links to pdfs of English/Hebrew text including numeric values:

-After viewing, your next session is: Session 8 – Psalm 123: His persecuted ones »
+After viewing, your next session is: Session 8 – Psalm 123: Look up, not down »

 There are fifteen Psalms of Ascent.
 They were written by at least two authors ... probably more.